Felix Eggenschwiler's .

 The original photo of this machine... about 2010, I got it... or even a time before...

-So let's take a closer look at the build, and to what I can remember the bike was said to have been built from and original Foster BSA Otter by somone that worked in the Formula One racing industry and built it as a recreational project...
-What we don't know is if Felix himself work's or used to work in this Formula One industry...
+So let's take a closer look at the build, and to what I can remember the bike was said to have been built from an original Foster BSA Otter frame kit by somone that worked in the Formula One racing industry and built it as a recreational project...this is what I was told in 2010, and what we don't know is if Felix himself work's or used to work in this Formula One industry too...

 Lets start at the front of the bike and work back...
 Forks are I think Ceriani but the yokes could be from a Fantic I feel.
 Front hub is no mistaking a Rickman 6" alloy conical as is the rear, wearing that superbly holed alloy 62 tooth 428 chained sprocket, and I like the detail to the stainless steel brake Anchor...

-The Foster Otter frame was stripped and sent off to the chromer to get it's splended coat... this is what made the bike stand out from other painted Foster Otter's.
+The Foster Otter frame was stripped and sent off to the chromer to get it's splended chrome finish coat or this could have been plated from when the frame was new...but this is what made the bike stand out from other painted Foster Otter's.

 Lets hope one day that the page gets updated with the full story...

-The Beamish Suzuki tank actually suits the machine very well with the chrome plated frame ...
+The Beamish Suzuki fuel tank actually suits the machine very well with the chrome plated frame ...

 The footrest position is a bit lower and slightly further back than the original footrests fitted to the Foster Otter frame.
 But times have changed and the balance factor now comes into play a great deal...